darbinreyes/subparprogrammer/servers/http/README.md

 Steps to configure:

-* tell Apache where to serve content from.
+* Telling Apache where to serve content from.
+* Create the config. file.
-* your username on your Mac and ends with the .conf extension.
+* The file name should be your username on your Mac and ends with the .conf extension.
-* cd /etc/apache2/users
+* The location of this file should be /etc/apache2/users ** A copy of this file is in this repo. under ./servers/http/etc/apache2/users/
+* Set permissions for darbinreyes.conf with "sudo chmod 644 username.conf"
+** 644=owner=rw|group=r|other=r.
+* Next config. file: /etc/apache2/httpd.conf.
+** A copy of this file is in this repo. under ./servers/http/etc/apache2/ ** A this point the guide instructs you to comment out several lines in httpd.conf.
+* Next config. file: /etc/apache2/extra/httpd-userdir.conf
+** A copy of this file is in this repo. under ./servers/http/etc/apache2/extra/ ** The comments in this file are useful.
+** The guide instructs you to comment out a single line in httpd-userdir.conf.
+* DONE with configuration.
+Lastly, restart apache with "sudo apachectl restart".

 # Using the nano editor.

 * ^ represents the control key.
 * Close and save this file, using control + X, followed by Y, then Enter.
 * If a file doesn't exists, to create it specify the new file’s name while using nano.
+* control+W = text search a file. = control+F in GUI editors.